JodaInteractive/ldg-jam-3/README.md

 ## Design Notes

 ### Plot
-you are a trainee pilot thrust into the action when you stumble across the roguelike boss during a routine (tutorial) patrol
+You are a space explorer searching for a new habitable planet for humanity.

 ### Areas
 classic shmup level